 Canberra is lucky to be surrounded by an abundance of exciting destinations, all within an easy drive from the city, so you can still stay in the Canberra city centre and venture out there.
 If you haven’t booked your hotel yet, here is what we recommend:

 Here are some nice day trips from Canberra that you will enjoy.

-Located across the border in New South Wales, but just a 35-minute drive north of Canberra, Gundaroo is a cute little historic village which dates back to the gold rush days in the 1800’s.
-Visit the Gundaroo Colonial Inn for a beer or a pub lunch, while enjoying the atmosphere of this charming 1872 pub.
-Down the road, Grazing Restaurant, located in the 1865 Royal Hotel building, gets rave reviews for its amazing food.
+Located across the border in New South Wales but just a 35-minute drive north of Canberra, Gundaroo is a cute little historic village dating back to the gold rush days in the 1800s.
+Visit the Gundaroo Colonial Inn for a beer or a pub lunch while enjoying the atmosphere of this charming 1872 pub.
+Down the road, Grazing Restaurant, located in the 1865 Royal Hotel building, gets rave reviews for its fantastic food.
 There are also several cellar doors in town where you can taste wines from the local region.

 A day trip to the wine region of Murrambateman

 The wine region of Murrambateman is the east of Gundaroo.
 If you’re a wine lover, a day trip to this excellent wine region is a must.
 Cool climate wines do well here, such as Riesling and Pinot Noir, and some of the best vineyards near Canberra are located here, including Eden Roads Wines, Four Winds Vineyard and Shaw Vineyard Estate.

 The weekend is the best time to go as more cellar doors are open, and you can make a day of it.
 Enjoy a day of wine tasting and indulge in a lovely lunch at one of the vineyards.